ShushanArakelyan/shushanarakelyan.github.io/content/publication/ns3/index.md

 ---
-title: 'An example conference paper'
+title: 'NS3: Neuro-symbolic Semantic Code Search'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Shushan Arakelyan
+  - Anna Hakhverdyan
-  - admin
+  - Miltiadis Allamanis
-  - Robert Ford
+  - Luis Garcia

-# Author notes (optional)
-author_notes:
-  - 'Equal contribution'
+  - Christophe Hauser
-  - 'Equal contribution'
+  - Xiang Ren

-date: '2013-07-01T00:00:00Z'
+date: '2022-12-01T00:00:00Z'
 doi: ''

-# Schedule page publish date (NOT publication's date).
-publishDate: '2017-01-01T00:00:00Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;